Duxter7/GA-English-Notes/IT English 3 (A2+).md

 I'm going to go to the office = I'm going to the office

 ### Ing verbs and Infinitives

 I want to eat
 He needs to go
 I decided to work harder
+I have to do it = I have got to do it

 *Modal verbs*
 I can do it